RobotOperatingSystemsCourse/robotoperatingsystemscourse.github.io/setup.md

 <img src="../assets/images/setup/vscode_setup_9.png" alt="DUO" width="50%" />

 8. If successful, VS Code should now connect to the CAEN Linux Remote Login Server.
 You can choose to open a folder and navigate through the directory.
 When selecting a folder, VS Code may prompt you again for your password and 2FA.
 Follow steps 7 and 8 if this occurs.

+9. This guide is only for the **on campus** connection.
+If you are working from an off-campus network, do this guide again but replace `oncampus-course.engin.umich.edu` with `login-course.engin.umich.edu`.

 ## MBot Setup